HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 This micro service is called upon when the message of the day is changed in the page associated with courseed.

 ## Input Parameters
-- Parameter: $pdo
-   - Type: PDO
-   - Description: Database connection

 - Parameter: $opt
-   - Type: ?
+   - Type: string
-   - Description: Specifies the operation type, 'ADDVRS' ?
+   - Description: Specifies the operation type

 - Parameter: $motd
    - Type: varchar
    - Description: Message of the day

 - Parameter: $makeactive
-   - Type: ? (int)
+   - Type: int
    - Description: When set to 3, this activates the new version

 - Parameter: $userid
    - Type: int
-   - Description: Retrieved via getUid(), used for authorization
+   - Description: User ID, used for authorization

-- Parameter: $debug
-   - Type: string
-   - Description: Used to store debugging or error messages

 - Parameter: $readonly
    - Type: tinyint
    - Description: Indicates if the system should be in read-only mode

-- Parameter: $isSuperUserVar
-   - Type: ?
-   - Description: ?

-- Parameter: $ha
-   - Type: ?
-   - Description: ?

 ## Calling Methods
 - GET